Brian3647/snowboard/CONTRIBUTING.md

 ## **Must:**

 -   Run `cargo fmt`, `cargo test` and `cargo clippy` before commiting
--   Use any extension or plugin for your edition that supports `.editorconfig`
+-   Use any extension or plugin for your editor that supports `.editorconfig`
 -   Use [gitmoji](https://gitmoji.dev/) or [cm](https://github.com/Brian3647/cm) (optional but recommended)
 -   Follow [the code of conduct](./CODE_OF_CONDUCT.md)